CodewithAryann/Apple-website/README.md

 # Apple Website Clone

-This project is a replica of the Apple website, featuring a static frontend built with HTML, CSS, and Tailwind CSS, and a backend built using Node.js and MongoDB.
+This project is a Apple website, featuring a static frontend built with HTML, CSS, and Tailwind CSS, and a backend built using Node.js and MongoDB.
 The backend provides dynamic data handling and APIs for managing application functionality.

 ---